 Anthea is one of those warm and genuine people you like straight away.
 Despite her impressive resume and her impeccable sense of style, she’s down-to-earth, approachable and she has a lovely positive energy.
 She’s someone we could all do with a daily dose of!

 She’s recently launched her own styling business, antheaoconnor.com and I have no doubt, her services will be in great demand.
-Have a read of our interview, visit her gorgeous new website (designed by another incredibly clever friend-in-common Pip Compton) and book yourself in for a styling session.
+Have a read of our interview, visit her gorgeous new website (designed by another incredibly clever friend-in-common Pip Howard) and book yourself in for a styling session.